-We bought our first roaster in 1995, set it up in the front window of our DeMun Coffeehouse, and started roasting the best coffees we'd ever tasted.
+We bought our first roaster in 1995, set it up in the front window of our DeMun Coffeehouse in St. Louis, MO, and started roasting the best coffees we'd ever tasted.
 Over the years, we've learned quite a bit more about this delicate process and we're happy to say we're still roasting the best coffees we've ever tasted.

 The process starts by selecting high-quality green (unroasted) coffees from the world's best farms and co-ops.
 We then develop a unique roast profile for each coffee based on its taste characteristics, density, and processing type.

 Most of the coffees we roast are single origin coffees, meaning they come from one unique farm, mill, or co-op.
 Our goal when roasting these fine coffees is to accentuate the natural taste components inherent to each coffee while striving for balance and sweetness.
 Dark-roasting a single origin coffee typically melts away the character and unique qualities for which we bought the coffee in the first place.

-We also blend coffees together to create our signature blends, like Espresso 700 and Café Kaldi.
+We also blend coffees together to create our signature blends, like 700, Breakfast, and Café Kaldi.
 These coffees are designed to fit a specific taste profile.
 The blend of coffees used to achieve that taste profile will change slightly throughout the year since coffees are seasonal, and freshness means a lot in once it reaches your cup.

 Whether blend or single origin, each coffee is now roasted by one of our experienced coffee roasters using either our 1937 Vintage 75-kilo Probat or our 1960's era 22-kilo Probat.
 Both roasters are top-of-the-line and feature cast iron pieces for added heat retention and fantastic air flow abilities.